Permutation Tests at Nonparametric Rates

 Equation \ref{eq:bunching:BP} defines the bias term $B(P)$.
 That term is consistently estimated by $\ha{B}$,

 that is, by replacing $\nabla_r f_{R}(0^+;P)$ and $\nabla_r f_{R}(0^-;P)$ in $B(P)$ by consistent nonparametric estimators.
-The tuning parameters for these additional estimators and corresponding moment conditions may be set such that the bias-correction condition (iii) of Proposition \ref{prop:bunching} is met.
+The tuning parameters for these additional estimators and corresponding moment conditions may be set such that the bias-correction condition in Assumption \ref{aspt:prop:bias} is met.

 Finally, the limit of \eqref{eq:bunching:thetahat:bias} is,

 where we use $\ha{B} - B(P) = o_{\m{P}}(1)$ and $\sqrt{mh}h=O(1)$.

 \item \underline{Assumption \ref{aspt:asy_linear} - \eqref{eq:aspt:asy_linear_zeromean}:} zero mean of influence function.